-Students will learn to write, read and listen to simple texts and will be able to formulate simple sentences in the target language.
-They will learn to introduce themselves and their family, talk about their likes and dislikes with hobbies, school subjects and sports in the target language.
-They will become more aware of the cultures and customs of the country they are studying.
-Activities will include producing a poster, a family tree, a brochure, a comic strip and a PowerPoint presentation.
+Students learn to write, read and listen to simple texts and will be able to formulate simple sentences in the target language.
+They learn to introduce themselves and their family, talk about their likes and dislikes with hobbies, school subjects and sports in the target language.
+They become more aware of the cultures and customs of the country they are studying.
+Activities include producing a poster, a family tree, a brochure, a comic strip and a PowerPoint presentation.

 Years 9 and 10

 There is more emphasis on the grammar structures of the language.
 Students are able to create more complex sentences and become more proficient at speaking in the target language.
 They develop a better understanding of the culture of the country.
 Activities include creating a menu, a school brochure and a magazine cover, presenting a fashion parade, a weather report and a television commercial.

 Years 11 and 12

 Students continue to develop the ability to comprehend and communicate in the target language.
 They are able to express themselves more confidently in both their speaking and writing and become more proficient at reading a variety of text types and manipulating the language.
 They are capable of discussing world issues and the similarities and differences of the culture of their chosen language.
 At the end of their studies, students have obtained the necessary skills to be able to speak and communicate with native speakers in real life situations.

 - Listen and learn from the teacher, stronger students, and other EALD students.
 Follow instructions carefully and ask questions if you’re not sure.